hugsy/gef/docs/commands/pie.md

 VNum stands for virtual number and is used to numerate the PIE breakpoints and Num is the number of the associated real breakpoint at runtime in GDB.

-You can ommit the VNum argument to get the info on all PIE breakpoints.
+You can omit the VNum argument to get the info on all PIE breakpoints.

 Usage: